soushin5/PLC_Test2/README.md

        a. c + 1 - b * a

-       b. d % c / a++ * 1 - b          (does a unary operator need to be first?)
+       b. d % c / (++a) * 1 - b          need parenthesis because a++ is different from ++a.

-       c. (a-b) / c & 3 - a / e * d  ;  you can't rewrite this without parenthesis because a-b cant be done fist without using parenthesis
+       c. (a-b) / c & 3 - a / e * d  ;  you can't rewrite this without parenthesis because a-b cant be done first without using parenthesis

-       d.  -a or e and d = c           (does - need to be on the right side for it to be negative still?)
+       d.  (-a) or e and d = c           -a needs a parenthesis to be read as negative

        e.  b < a                     ; this statement needs to have ((d<=17)xor c) be done first but it cant be written without a parenthesis or it will be used with d